-Today's infrastructure deployments can benefit from a hybrid multi-cloud strategy in which a mix of cloud-enabled services such as computing, storage, and other services are integrated from on-premises infrastructure, private cloud services, and a public cloud.
+Today's infrastructure deployments can benefit from a hy-brid multi-cloud strategy in which a mix of cloud-enabled services such as computing, storage, and other services are integrated from on-premises infrastructure, private cloud services, and a public cloud.

-As pointed out earlier, Cloudmesh [3] is a framework and toolkit that enables users to easily access hybrid multi-cloud environments.
-Cloudmesh is an evolution of previous tools that have been used by many users.
-Cloudmesh makes interacting with clouds easy by creating a service mashup to access common cloud services across numerous cloud platforms.
-Cloudmesh contains a sophisticated command shell, a database to store JSON objects representing virtual machines, storage, and a registry of REST services [4].
-Cloudmesh has a sophisticated plugin concept that is easy to use and leverages python namespaces while integrating plugins from different source code directories [44].
-Installation of Cloudmesh is available for macOS, Linux, Windows, and Rasbian [3].
+As pointed out earlier, Cloudmesh [14] is a framework and toolkit that enables users to easily access hybrid multi-cloud environments.
+Cloudmeshis an evolution of previous tools that have been used by many users.
+Cloudmeshmakes interacting with clouds easy by creating a service mashup to access common cloud services across numerous cloud platforms.
+Cloudmeshcontains a sophisticated command shell, a database to store JSON objects representing virtual machines, storage, and a registry of REST services [12].
+Cloudmeshhas a sophisticated plugin concept that is easy to use and leverages python namespaces while integrating plugins from different source code directories [33].
+Installation of Cloudmeshis available for macOS, Linux, Windows, and RasberryOS [14].

-Cloudmesh works with a variety of cloud providers, including Amazon Web Services, Microsoft Azure, Google Cloud Platform, and Oracle's OpenStack based providers such as the academic research serving Chameleon Cloud [45].
+Cloudmeshworks with a variety of cloud providers, including Amazon Web Services, Microsoft Azure, Google Cloud Platform, and Oracle's OpenStack based providers such as the academic research serving Chameleon Cloud [34].

 Recently we have also explored containers and microservices.
 The work presented here summarizes some of this effort.
-With the help of a plugin cloudmesh-openapi We can generate REST services, including microservices and containers, to organize its functions and code.
-In addition, cloudmesh can be distributed as a container and used in a containerized environment.
-Through this ability, cloudmesh services generated with cloudmesh-openapi can also be deployed on Kubernetes.
+With the help of a plugin cloudmesh-openapi we can generate REST services, including microservices and containers, to organize its functions and code.
+In addition, Cloudmeshcan be distributed as a container and used in a containerized environment.
+Through this ability, Cloudmeshservices generated with cloudmesh-openapi can also be deployed on Kubernetes.